daczarne/udemy_pytest/03_test_fixtures/README.md

 # Test fixtures

 Sometimes multiple of our tests require the same boilerplate code to be used.
 To avoid repetition we use `fixtures`.
 To do so, first we need to create a `conftest.py` script.
 Every test in every file that is located in a child directory of the directory that holds the `conftest.py` script can access it.
-We generally use this functions to set up environments like access to DBs, or utility functions like launching a browser.
+We generally use these functions to set up environments like access to DBs, or utility functions like launching a browser.

 In this file we will place some helper functions that rids us of having to write and re-write all our boilerplate code.
 Thanks to some `pytest` magic, we don't even have to import the functions to the `test_*` script.
 To signal that a function in `conftest.py` is a `fixture` we use the `@fixture` decorator.